geopandas/geopandas/doc/source/code_of_conduct.rst

 Up! <http://web.archive.org/web/20141109123859/http://speakup.io/coc.html>`__,
 `Django <https://www.djangoproject.com/conduct>`__ and
 `Jupyter <https://github.com/jupyter/governance/blob/master/conduct/code_of_conduct.md>`__
-Projects, modified by GeoPandas Project.
+Projects, modified by the GeoPandas Project.
 We are grateful to those projects for contributing these materials under open licensing terms for us to easily reuse.

 All content on this page is licensed under a `Creative Commons